Articles in ‘Southern England’

 In this intriguing documentary, based on his book The Wild Places, Robert Macfarlane warns us not to write off over-developed and over-populated Britain in the quest for wilderness.
 Wild nature is there under our noses, in the most unexpected of places, and Macfarlane helps us focus on it, just as his friend Roger Deakin opened his own eyes.

 Essex was chosen as an apparently unlikely location to commune with nature.
 Condensing a year of exploration, the film shows startling beauty among sewage works and dual carriageways.
 The contrast is beguiling: a peregrine falcon soaring past Tilbury Power Station is the angelic and the toxic closing-up against one another.
-Read the rest of this entry
+Continue reading Wild places of Essex

 Most popular walk in Britain